mehziya0352/AWS-High-Availability-Monitoring/README.md

   * Auto Scaling Group with minimum, desired, and maximum instance counts
   * Instances deployed across multiple subnets (private/public) for fault tolerance
   * Load balancing using Application Load Balancer (HTTP/HTTPS)

+* **AMI from Existing Instance**

+* Launches EC2 instances from a pre-configured AMI created from a main existing instance.
+* Ensures all instances have consistent configuration and installed software.

 * **Monitoring & Alerts:**